Fulgione-group/ParaMask_Analysis/Simulations/README.md

 Steps for simulations with random mating and inbreeding are summarized in the the Pipeline_sim.sh and Pipeline_sim_withSelfing.sh scripts respectively.

 ### SeDus_simSC_var.sh and SeDus_simSV_var.sh
-These scripts dynamically run SeDuS software given a sequence length as input
+These scripts dynamically runs SeDuS software, where -b is the sequence length and -r is the recombination rate adjusted for the sequence length

 ```bash
 #!/bin/bash